651kiran/Kiran-Lamani_Food_Delivery_App_Project/Fodd_Delivery_app/README.md

 viewing menus, adding items to the cart, and placing orders securely.

 Features:
-.User Authentication: Users can sign up and log in securely using the provided credentials (Username: Scachin, Password: Sachin@123).
+.User Authentication: Users can sign up and log in securely using the provided credentials (Username: Kiran, Password: Kiran@123).
 .Browse Restaurants: Clickable images allow users to view menus of different restaurants.
 .Add to Cart: Users can add items to their cart using the "Add More" button.
 The cart supports updating and removing items.
 .Checkout: Users need to provide their address and select a payment mode before confirming the order.